Prepositions have important general characteristics, knowledge of which can prevent grammar errors

 5. Inability to Go Before the Subject or Object of a Sentence

-A noun after a preposition cannot usually be the subject or object of a sentence (see 8.
+A noun directly after a preposition cannot usually be the subject or object of a sentence (see 8.
 Object-Dropping Errors and 12.
 Singular and Plural Verb Choices).
 This means that the following sentences are all ungrammatical:

 (i) *By working hard brings success.

 (k) *Near the station means commuting is easy.

 The first two here are easily corrected by removing the preposition.
 An alternative correction in (j) is to add a new noun or pronoun that can serve as the subject, such as the weather or it.
 Addition is also the way to correct (k) – e.g. living – though here it can only be before the preposition phrase.

 Object nouns are usually bound by the same preposition rule, but an important exception occurs when the preposition is part of a two-word “prepositional” verb like DEPEND ON (see next section).
 Slightly different are “indirect” objects, which can be used either with or without a preposition (see 126.
 Verbs with an Indirect Object).

 Prepositional verbs comprise a verb and a preposition, with or without a noun in between.
 The preposition is considered to be part of the verb rather than the beginning of a subsequent preposition phrase.
 Compare:

 (m) (VERB + PREPOSITION) Plants thrive in well-watered soil.